 If you have any questions about this report or concerning your water utility, please contact City Hall at 208-347-2171.
 We want our valued customers to be informed about their water utility.
-If you would like to know more, please attend our regularly scheduled board meetings on the 2nd Monday each month.

 The City of New Meadows routinely monitors for contaminants in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2007.
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2008.
 As water travels over the land or underground it can pick up substances or contaminants such as microbes, inorganic and organic chemicals, and radioactive substances.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 It's important to remember that the presence of these contaminants does not necessarily pose a health risk.